animebook/animebook.github.io/README.md

 Note: I used to recommend Microsoft Edge with HEVC Video Extensions to watch HEVC video on animebook, but as of October 2020 the Microsoft store started charging money for HEVC support, so I removed it from the browser list.

+## Special thanks
+Credits to https://github.com/katspaugh/videobook, which animebook was originally based on.